apalbright/thelittledataset/content/post/2017-01-09_ultimate-game-theory.md

 When I would return from ultimate, residual thoughts about the game lingered at the edges of my legal pads. **The combination of studying for my exam and ultimate exposure in the throes of [winter madness](https://en.wikipedia.org/wiki/Winter_Madness) led me to the inevitable: reframing game theory concepts as they apply to aspects of ultimate!** While I didn't have the time to parse out examples of "Ultimate" Game Theory back in Cambridge, I'm on winter break in San Francisco now... which means I am *still* wearing lots of fleece, and I have time to tease out all the kitschy alt-sport applications of game theory that my heart desires.

-To discuss game theoretic concepts in this context, I build out two games that are based in the ultimate frisbee universe.^[The good news is that since I'm pretty sure some nontrivial percentage of ultimate players have studied math, I don't have to worry too much about this discussion being for some empty intersection of individuals.]
+To discuss game theoretic concepts in this context, I build out two games that are based in the ultimate frisbee universe.[^1]

 1. First, I use **The "call lines" Game** to discuss some popular, well-known concepts -- namely, the prisoner's dilemma and pure Nash equilibrium.
 I also use this framework to talk about repeated games and subgame perfect equilibrium.
 In adding the concepts of offense and defense, I refine the game so that it is no longer symmetric, and provide an example of how to solve for mixed Nash equilibrium.
 2. The second game I herein created is **The "throw it to the girl" Game**.
 This game is much more complex and interesting than the former -- it is a dynamic signaling game with imperfect information that allows me to illustrate how to solve for perfect bayesian equilibrium.
 The "throw it to the girl" Game allows us to model one kind of dynamic that can pop up in the social context of co-ed sports.